sesamemucho/ssmm-ansible-arch-install/README.md

 and any other needed customizations; make sure the hostname is in the inventory.yml file and set up the 'home_keyfile'.

-site-luks.yml builds an EFI system with LUKS, but no LVM. site-luks-bios.yml builds an BIOS system with LUKS, but no LVM.

 mkinitcpio:
 https://wiki.archlinux.org/title/Dm-crypt/System_configuration#mkinitcpio